Overview of Court Process

 Step 5: Attorneys are appointed for youth when a contempt hearing is scheduled.
 There may be a cost to the parents for the attorney.
 Parents may contact the Office of the Public Defender at (206) 296-7662 for more information.
 OPD Fee Information.

-Step 6: An order of contempt may include coercive measures intended to improve the student's willingness to comply with the orginal order compelling attendance, including community service, fines, detention, or participation in community-based programs.
+Step 6: An order of contempt may include coercive measures intended to improve the student's willingness to comply with the original order compelling attendance, including community service, fines, detention, or participation in community-based programs.

 Want to Find Out the Status of Your Truancy Case?

 Contact the school district in which your child is enrolled and ask for the Truancy or Attendance Secretary.
 (For contact information, visit the King County School District Contacts webpage.)